Elena López

 Elena López Benaches (born 4 October 1994 in Valencia) is a Spanish group rhythmic gymnast.

 Career

-She represents her nation at international competitions.
+López represents her nation at international competitions.
 She participated at the 2012 Summer Olympics and ended on 4th place in Group All-Around.
-She also competed at world championships, including at the 2015 World Rhythmic Gymnastics Championships where she won the bronze medal in the all-around event.
+She has also competed at world championships, including at the 2015 World Rhythmic Gymnastics Championships where she won the bronze medal in the all-around event.

-López competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil where she was member of the Spanish group (together with Sandra Aguilar, Artemi Gavezou, Lourdes Mohedano, Alejandra Quereda) that won silver medal in group-all around.
+López competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, where she was a member of the Spanish group (together with Sandra Aguilar, Artemi Gavezou, Lourdes Mohedano, Alejandra Quereda) that won silver medal in group-all around.